-Certainly all HHAs take into account the need to drive healthcare delivery costs down, and as a home healthcare agency, your primary purpose is to offer your patients quality alternatives to nursing homes and assisted living care facilities.
-With that said, let’s take a look at where technology is taking home healthcare agencies and their patients.
+Certainly, all HHAs take into account the need to drive healthcare delivery costs down, and as a home healthcare agency, your primary purpose is to offer your patients quality alternatives to nursing homes and assisted living care facilities.
+With that said, let’s take a look at where home health care technology is taking home healthcare agencies and their patients.

 So what’s new in providing first-rate, cost-effective care to those patients who are able to stay in their homes?
 More often than not, the answer lies in the technologies that keep caregivers and their patients connected and medical information flowing.

 For starters, GPS tracking technologies are available that are worn by patients.
 Here an automated alert to a 24/7 tele-health nurse or the home healthcare agency is signaled if a patient falls, skips a meal or a med, or doesn’t arise from bed in the morning, to name a few scenarios.
 If your HHA uses a tele-health call center, you would be alerted by the center so that a visiting nurse or an ambulance can be dispatched.

 Remote Patient Monitoring Sensor